Soviet Union during the Iran–Iraq War: Soviet tilt towards Iraq (1982–86)

-Active support for Iraq (1986–88)
+Active support for Iraq (1986–1988)

-In 1986–87, the Soviet Union definitely turned to supporting Iraq.
+In 1986–1987, the Soviet Union definitely turned to supporting Iraq.
 The war had been bogged down in a stalemate until the Iranians had taken the Faw Peninsula.
-This and other military gains offered the prospect of an Iraqi collapse.
-This worrying development pushed the conservative Arab rulers closer to the USA, which they saw as their protector.
-The USSR did not relish the idea of increased American military presence in the area.
-The Soviets were also worried about what would happen in Afghanistan.
-They had invaded this neighbour of Iran in 1979 and fought a long war there.
+That and other military gains offered the prospect of an Iraqi collapse.
+That worrying development pushed the conservative Arab rulers closer to the Americans, whom they saw as their protector.
+The Soviets did not relish the idea of increased American military presence in the area.
+Twere also worried about what would happen in Afghanistan, a neighbour of Iran, which they had invaded in 1979 and been fighting since then a long war there.
 Iran had provided support to some of the anti-Soviet Afghan Mujahideen.
-In March, 1987 the Soviets decided to withdraw their forces from Afghanistan, and they were concerned that the vacuum would be filled by an "Islamic fundamentalist" regime.
-There was also the prospect of Islamist revolution spreading to Soviet Central Asia.
-This "Islamic factor" became a major concern for the Soviet leadership during the last phase of the Iran–Iraq War and led them to boost arms supplies to Iraq.
+In March 1987, the Soviets decided to withdraw their forces from Afghanistan, but they were concerned that the vacuum would be filled by an "Islamic fundamentalist" regime.

+There was also the prospect of the Islamist Revolution spreading to Soviet Central Asia.
+The "Islamic factor" became a major concern for the Soviet leadership during the last phase of the Iran–Iraq War and led them to boost arms supplies to Iraq.
 "The decision to give Iraq the military edge was universal.
 Not only the Soviet Union, but the entire Western alliance, largely financed by conservative Arab states, engaged in the most comprehensive and massive arms transfer in history to a Third World state engaged in conflict (...)
 The 'Western package' for Iraq, however, paled in comparison with the Soviets'.
 Between 1986 and 1988, the Soviets delivered to Iraq arms valued at roughly $8.8 to $9.2 billion, comprising more than 2,000 tanks (including 800 T-72s), 300 fighter aircraft, almost 300 surface-to-air missiles (mostly Scud Bs) and thousands of pieces of heavy artillery and armored personnel vehicles."

 The massive increase in weaponry allowed Iraq to regain the initiative in the war.
-At the same time, the USSR continued to press for a ceasefire and offer itself as a mediator.
-To this end, the Soviets made several economic concessions to Iran and opposed the US reflagging of ships in the Persian Gulf.
-However, Iran showed little interest in friendship with the USSR, rejecting the Communist world along with the West.
-Soviet aid allowed Iraq to begin a renewed offensive against Iran in April, 1988, the success of which led to a ceasefire and the end of the war on August 20 of that year.
+At the same time, the Soviet Union continued to press for a ceasefire and offer itself as a mediator.
+To that end, the Soviets made several economic concessions to Iran and opposed the US reflagging of ships in the Persian Gulf.
+However, Iran showed little interest in friendship with the Soviets and rejected the communist world along with the West.
+Soviet aid allowed Iraq to begin a renewed offensive against Iran in April 1988, the success of which led to a ceasefire and the end of the war on August 20 of that year.